tronprotocol/documentation-en/docs/using_javatron/installing_javatron.md

     ```

 * Ubuntu 16.04 LTS
     Same install command as above.
-In the startup script add the followings:
+In the startup script add the following:

     ```
     export LD_PRELOAD="/usr/lib/libtcmalloc.so.4"